 There are many reasons a post might not rank for a term you are trying to rank for.

-The #1 reason I see is that the website simply doesn’t have enough authority.
-If you have a brand new domain name, only three pages of content, you just don't have the power to rank.
-Search Engines don't know you very well, let alone trust you.
+The #1 reason I see is that your website simply doesn’t have enough authority.
+If you have a brand new domain name, only three pages of content, you just don’t have the power to rank.
+Search engines don’t know you very well, let alone trust you.

 Even a website that’s 2-3 months old and has 5-10 blog posts averaging 400-500 words per post is going to struggle to rank for higher competition phrases.
 Google's a robot and it needs data (words) to figure out what your website is all about.
 Feed it some data by publishing more often!